lebip/st_storages/README.md

 <details>
 <summary>How to set the filters - click to expand</summary>

-The filters of this system are these chests, also called whitelister.
+The filters of this system are these chests, also called whitelisters.
 Depending on the version chosen, barrels are used in the same way:

 <img width="1920" height="1020" alt="2025-10-25_18 03 12" src="https://github.com/user-attachments/assets/dde16924-c9ee-4d6e-8a62-30d025af8bea" />